n3oxmind/gns3theme/README.md

 # gns3theme

-gns3theme is python tool that will allow to add a custom theme to gns3.
+gns3theme is python tool that will adds a custom theme to gns3.
 Support both Linux and MacOS.
 - Change gns3 theme from a predefined schemes
-- Change ethernet/serial link width and color (not implemented yet)
+- Change ethernet/serial link width and color
 - Apply full transparency to gns3-gui (not implemented yet)
 - Create a custom gns3-gui theme.